joeygordon/hopscotch/README.md

 ## Using Hopscotch

 Play some notes with a MIDI input device and Hopscotch will map each note to its own selectable rhythm sequence.
+There is a 20% chance that the note will play 1 octave higher or lower when it is triggered.
 Each of the 8 voices can be sent to any MIDI channel.
 Voices are assigned in the order that they are played, with each new note taking the first available space.

 ### Hardware requirements